 The question of rhythm and style has a wider bearing on medieval music.
 In modern pop music there is not a clear distinction between a song and a dance: songs are often danced to, and in dance genres such as techno, house, drum and bass and so on, pieces are by no means exclusively textless instrumentals.
 In the middle ages, the situation was no different.
 In c.
 1300, Jofre de Foixàm wrote his Doctrina de Compondre Dictats, a treatise in Catalan on the writing of lyric poetry in Occitan.
 Jofre describes poetic genres according to their stanza forms, subject, length and musical settings.
 The dança, he writes, “should always have a new tune … [and] is so-called because it is normally sung while dancing, hence it should have a pleasing tune; and it is sung with instruments”.

-The carol, evidenced from the 11th century on, was a sung round dance with the refrain or burden sung by all and the verses sung by the ring-leader as the carollers danced in a circle.
+The carol, evidenced from the 12th century on, was a round dance sung by a ring-leader as the carollers danced in a circle.
 For commentators of the 12th and 13th century, the carol was simply synonymous with northern French secular music.
 In Alfonso X’s Iberia of the 13th century, it may be that some or all of the Cantigas de Santa Maria were conceived as carols: they are all songs, they begin with the refrain, as carols do, and the illustration for CSM 120 (below) shows Alfonso instructing not only his musicians to praise the Virgin, but three dancers in a ring.

 The link between the Cantigas and carols is uncertain, as often is the question of which medieval songs were sung dances.
 In dulci jubilo (video here) is a tantalising example.
 The first evidence for In dulci jubilo is in the life of Heinrich Suso, German Christian mystic.
 In his The Life of the Servant, he describes an event in 1328: “Now this same angel came up to the Servant [Suso] brightly, and said that God had sent him down to him, to bring him heavenly joys amid his sufferings; adding that he must cast off all his sorrows from his mind and bear them company, and that he must also dance with them [angels] in heavenly fashion.
 Then they drew the Servant by the hand into the dance, and the youth [angel] began a joyous song about the infant Jesus, which runs thus: ‘In dulci jubilo’, etc.” In dulci jubilo, in the first rhythmic mode, certainly has the feel of a dance, and this passage states that it was a dance, but any evidence of its choreography has not survived.
 The subject raises the unanswerable question of how many surviving medieval songs were meant to be danced to, and what this may imply for the style in which they are played.